 The Dysart is a single dirt track that runs in an east-west direction.
-It starts off by going down a slight decline with hills on either side of the trail (Knobb Hill is on the south side).
+It starts by going down a slight decline with hills on either side of the trail (Knobb Hill is on the south side).
 At this point, the trail is fairly enclosed with hills all around.
-The trail opens up to the north at the 0.5 mile point, giving a decent view of Glendale and the Cardinal Stadium.
-Soon after the trail intersects with the Coldwater trail.
-Off to the north you are able to see an old staging area that is no longer accessible by vehicle and is simply part of the Coldwater Trail.
-Continuing west on the Dysart, the trails twist through several washes and you start to get a decent view of the White Tanks to the west-northwest.
-At about the 1.1 mile point the trail splits.
+The trail opens up to the north at the 0.5-mile point, giving a decent view of Glendale and the Cardinal Stadium.
+Soon after, the trail intersects with the Coldwater trail.
+Off to the north, you can see an old staging area that is no longer accessible by vehicle and is simply part of the Coldwater Trail.
+Continuing west on the Dysart, the trails twist through several washes, and you start to get a decent view of the White Tanks to the west-northwest.
+At about the 1.1 mile point, the trail splits.
 The actually Dysart trail stays to the south and soon intersects with the Toothaker trail.
 (The northern split is just a shortcut to the same trail).
 Continuing west, the Dysart negotiates a couple of washes and then flattens out as it terminates with the Rainbow Valley Trail.

 At this point, you have finished the Dysart Trail.
 If that was your objective, then congratulations.
 However, now you have to get back to your vehicle.
-Because the Dysart connects with so many different trails you have quite a few options.
+Because the Dysart connects with so many different trails, you have quite a few options.
 You can go back the way you came and do this hike as an in and out.
 You could also turn around and take the Toothaker back.
-By studying the Park map this looks to be the most direct return route and will shave a mile off your hike.
+This looks to be the most direct return route by studying the Park map and will shave a mile off your hike.
 Or can make a loop of the hike and take the Rainbow Valley Trail north.
-Doing the latter would be the longest option but it would avoid backtracking and provide new desert views.
-The mileage given for this hike incorporates the Dysart along with the most direct route to the beginning of the trail.
+Doing the latter would be the longest option, but it would avoid backtracking and provide new desert views.
+The mileage given for this hike incorporates the Dysart and the most direct route to the trail's beginning.